GAP insurance

 Are GAP insurance policies just for new cars?

-GAP insurance isn’t just for new cars, although this type of cover is mostly associated with brand-new vehicles.
+No, GAP insurance isn’t just for new cars, although it’s typically more useful for brand-new vehicles.
 That’s because new cars tend to depreciate much faster than used cars.

-However, you can still get GAP insurance for used cars.
-Just keep in mind that the benefits are potentially far less significant, depending on the age of the vehicle, which may make the extra cover less worthwhile.
+You can get GAP insurance for used cars.
+Just keep in mind that the benefits are potentially far less significant.

 Can you buy GAP insurance after you buy a car?